Updated April 2026

 🏁 Racing & Timed Events

-Most policies exclude competitive racing, hillclimbs, and timed events.
-Non-competitive rallies, tours, and show attendance are usually covered.
-Specific motorsport cover is available separately.
+Most policies exclude competitive racing, hillclimbs and timed events.
+Non-competitive rallies, club runs and show attendance are usually covered.
+Separate motorsport cover is available for circuit use.

 🔧 Undisclosed Modifications

-Modifications not declared to the insurer may void your cover.
-This includes engine swaps, suspension changes, body modifications, and non-original paint.
-Always disclose all modifications.
+Any modifications not declared to the insurer can void your cover entirely.
+This includes engine swaps, suspension changes, body modifications and non-original paint.
+Always disclose every change to your vehicle.

 📏 Exceeding Mileage Limits

-If your policy has an annual mileage limit and you exceed it, claims may be declined.
-Keep a log of mileage and contact your insurer if you expect to go over the limit.
+If your policy has an annual mileage cap and you exceed it, your insurer may decline a claim.
+Keep a record of your odometer readings and contact your insurer if you expect to go over.

 🏠 Inadequate Storage

-Some policies require the vehicle to be kept in a locked, enclosed garage when not in use.
-Open-air or unsecured storage may breach policy conditions.
-Check your PDS for storage requirements.
+Some policies require the vehicle to be stored in a locked, enclosed garage when not in use.
+Leaving it parked on the street or in an unsecured area may breach your policy conditions.

 ⚙️ Mechanical Breakdown

-Standard classic car insurance does not cover mechanical failures, wear and tear, or electrical faults.
-These are inherent to older vehicles and require separate mechanical cover or self-funding.
+Classic car insurance does not cover mechanical failures, wear and tear or electrical faults.
+These are inherent risks with older vehicles and require separate mechanical warranty cover or self-funding.

 🚗 Unlicensed Use

-Claims will be declined if the vehicle is being driven by an unlicensed driver or outside licence conditions.
-Ensure all drivers named on the policy hold appropriate licences.
+Claims will be declined if the vehicle is being driven by someone without a valid licence or outside their licence conditions.
+Ensure all nominated drivers hold appropriate licences.

 What Affects Your Classic Car Insurance Premium

-Key factors insurers consider for classic and collector vehicles.
+Key factors Australian insurers consider when pricing classic and collector vehicle policies.

 Vehicle Age & Rarity

-Rarer vehicles with limited production numbers and fewer surviving examples may cost more to insure due to parts scarcity and specialist repair requirements.
+Rarer vehicles with limited surviving examples may cost more to insure because of parts scarcity and the specialist skills needed for repairs.

 💰